proycon/LaMachine/lamachine_v2_plan.md

 ### Collaboration

 To include software in LaMachine (by CLARIAH partners and others), a small Ansible playbook (called a *role*) will have to be contributed to LaMachine.
-This is accomplished by simply committing it to the LaMachine github repository, through for instance a pull request.
+These are in essence installation recipe, and can in turn invoke other installation recipes already included in LaMachine.
+Participants may contribute by committing their installation recipes to the LaMachine github repository, through for instance a pull request.
 The playbook in turn references a package in one or more of the supported repositories (github/pypi/cran/debian/anaconda/maven).
 Clear and extensive documentation needs to be provided on how to contribute.

 LaMachine shifts the burden away from tool providers to provide isolated Docker containers or virtual machines for their own tools, and delegates this part of the work to LaMachine, and providing shared containers/VMs instead.
 Users will